 Step 2.
-Log in to the CBackup client app, and navigate to the My Storage tab.
-Click on Add Cloud to select Google Drive or Dropbox, and hit Add.
+Log in to the CBackup client app, and navigate to the Storage tab.
+Select Google Drive or Dropbox, and hit Authorize Now.
 Then, you need to sign in to your cloud account to approve CBackup accessing your cloud storage.

 ✎Note: You should repeat the adding-cloud step to connect as many drive accounts with CBackup as possible.
 The more accounts you add, the bigger space you can merge to get.

 Step 3.
-Press the + icon on the My Storage section, and pick New Combined Cloud.
+Press the + Add Combined Cloud on the Storage section.

 Step 4.
-On the pop-up new combined cloud screen, elect these cloud accounts you want to integrate together (you can select all your Google Drive accounts or Dropbox accounts, and you can combine Drive accounts with Dropbox ones as well).
-Then, tap on Next to carry out the combination.
+On the pop-up new combined cloud screen, select these cloud accounts you want to integrate together (you can select all your Google Drive accounts or Dropbox accounts, and you can combine Drive accounts with Dropbox ones as well).
+Then, tap on Next > Combine to carry out the combination.

-✎Note: If you need to add more cloud accounts to merge with the combined cloud, you can hit the Add Clouds button to add them.
+✎Note: If you need to add more cloud accounts to merge with the combined cloud, you can hit the + Add Cloud button to add them.

 After that, you would get a combined cloud on your storage list.
 And you are capable of erasing the combination by clicking the three-dot button and hitting the Delete position.